-If the pump is on and you see air in the sump there is a good chance the water is too low and the pump has lost prime due to no water being in the skimmer.
+If the pump is on, and you see air in the sump there is a good chance the water is too low and the pump has lost prime due to not enough water being in the skimmer.
 Fill the pool or turn your diverter to 'Floor Drain' and re-prime as described above.

-If you look into the pump and see nothing but clear...There is a good chance its pumping water but is not visible because there are no air bubbles moving around in the sump.
+If you look into the pump and see nothing but clear...There is a good chance it is pumping water but is not visible because there are no air bubbles moving around in the sump.
 No worries.

-The next is the seal on the top of the pump at the leaf trap.
+The next is the seal on the top of the pool pump at the leaf trap.
 This clear cover has a seal that runs around the top of the pump and is visible when you (with the pump shut down) remove the lid.
-It consists of two small flaps that if are not perfectly free of debris can allow air to be sucked by it.
-I have seem debris as small as a pencil led (usually a piece of a leaf) allow air to pass and enter the sump.
-There is a tremendous vacuum in the sump so it doesn’t take much to allow air to come in.
+It not perfectly free of debris it can allow air to be sucked by it.
+I have seen debris as small as a pencil lead (usually a piece of a leaf) allow air to pass and enter the sump.
+There is a tremendous vacuum in the sump, so it doesn’t take much to allow air to come in.
 The solution is to run your finger around the seal each time you open it to make sure there is nothing that’s going to impact the seal.

 The last culprit is the threaded coupling in front of the pump.
 Occasionally the risers (pipes that come out of the ground in front of the equipment) will move a bit over the winter, or just due to settling, and cause the seal in the coupling to lose its seal.
 The answer is to put a turn on the coupling and tighten it up.
 Make sure you do this by hand and not with tools!!!
 If that doesn’t do the trick loosen and remove the entire couple nut and verify the ‘O’ ring is in place.
 Sometimes these will fall out during winterization or opening.
 As you put it back together make sure the coupling (male and female) line up and make a good flat fit and don’t have a bind on them.

-If the heater still does not turn on make sure that the thermostat is turned up high enough to activate.
-If the water 85F and the thermostat is on 6 it’s not going to turn on because the water is warmer than the thermostats setting.
+If the pool heater still does not turn on make sure that the thermostat is turned up high enough to activate.
+If the water is 85F and the thermostat is on 80F it’s not going to turn on because the water is warmer than the thermostats setting.